 Responsibility for Lake Ontario fisheries management is shared by the Ontario Ministry of Natural Resources (OMNR) for the Province of Ontario and the New York State Department of Environmental Conservation (NYSDEC) for the State of New York.
-As described in the Convention on Great Lakes Fisheries between the United States and Canada (Great Lakes Fishery Commission 1956), Lake Ontario includes the Niagara River below Niagara Falls, and Lake Ontario proper (including the Bay of Quinte), including the St. Lawrence River from Lake Ontario to the 45th parallel of latitude.
-Fish community objectives (FCO) for the Lake Ontario fish community are to be established by the Lake Ontario Committee (LOC) and updated in accordance with A Joint Strategic Plan for the Management of Great Lakes Fisheries (Joint Strategic Plan) (Great Lakes Fishery Commission 1997).
-The LOC is composed of fishery managers from NYSDEC and OMNR.
-The Joint Strategic Plan charged the LOC to define objectives for the fish community and to develop means for measuring progress toward their achievement.
-The LOC previously published FCOs for Lake Ontario in 1991 and 1999 (Kerr and Letendre 1991, Stewart et al. 1999).
+As described in the Convention on Great Lakes Fisheries between the United States and Canada, Lake Ontario includes the St. Lawrence River from Lake Ontario to the 45th parallel of latitude, connecting waters, and any tributaries necessary to investigate fish stocks of common concern.
+Fish community objectives (FCOs) for the Lake Ontario fish community are to be established by the Lake Ontario Committee (LOC) and updated in accordance with A Joint Strategic Plan for Management of Great Lakes Fisheries (Joint Plan) (GLFC 2007).
+The LOC is composed of fishery managers from the NYSDEC and OMNR.
+The Joint Plan charged the LOC to define objectives for the fish community and to develop means for measuring progress toward their achievement.
+The LOC previously published FCOs for Lake Ontario in 1991 and 1999 (Kerr and Letendre 1991; Stewart et al. 1999).

 The purpose of this document is to provide updated goals and objectives for management of the Lake Ontario fish community, excluding the St. Lawrence River.
-These objectives are also a starting point for discussions with management agencies, interest groups and the general public for developing more specific fisheries, habitat, and watershed management plans.
-In addition, these objectives will contribute to other management planning initiatives, for example, Remedial Action Plans (RAPs) and the Lakewide Management Plan (LaMP) for Lake Ontario.
-Scientific names of fish and invertebrate species associated with common names used in the text appear in Appendix B.
+These objectives are also a starting point for discussions with management agencies, interest groups, and the general public for developing more-specific fisheries, habitat, and watershed management plans.
+In addition, these objectives will contribute to other management planning initiatives, for example, Remedial Action Plans and the Lakewide Management Plan for Lake Ontario.
+Scientific and common names of fish and invertebrate species appear in Appendix A: Common and Scientific Names of Fish and Invertebrates.

-GOAL STATEMENT
+GOAL STATEMENT5

-In the Joint Strategic Plan (Great Lakes Fishery Commission 1997), a common goal statement was developed for all Great Lakes fishery management agencies:
+In A Joint Strategic Plan for Management of Great Lakes Fisheries (GLFC 2007), a common goal statement was developed for all Great Lakes fishery-management agencies:

-To secure fish communities based on foundations of stable selfsustaining stocks, supplemented by judicious plantings of hatcheryreared fish, and provide from these communities an optimum contribution of fish, fishing opportunities, and associated benefits for
+To secure fish communities based on foundations of stable self-sustaining stocks, supplemented by judicious plantings of hatchery-reared fish, and provide from these communities an optimum contribution of fish, fishing opportunities, and associated benefits for